 With that said, and I’ll always make sure to say this, the aforementioned structure and pattern don’t necessarily make it a mode.
 In order to utilize its tonal qualities as a mode, the musical context and the tonal center of the mode have to be used.

 Explained in a much simpler fashion, a mode is a musical context in which notes are played.

-For example, If you wanted an E Phyrgian sound, you would play the notes of the C Major Scale over the third chord of the C Major Scale, E Minor.
-This would create the E Phyrgian Mode.
+For example, If you wanted an E Phrygian sound, you would play the notes of the C Major Scale over the third chord of the C Major Scale, E Minor.
+This would create the E Phrygian Mode.

 Most guitar players and musicians have used modes many times before without even knowing it.
 It’s not just a scale starting from a different note, it’s a musical backdrop, background, or musical context, whatever you want to call it.

 Regardless, the Phrygian Mode Shape looks like what the image shows below: